jcalz23/logo_detection_w281/README.md

 Comparing the Mixed GFE & SIFT model to the SIFT model, the Mixed model provides strong lift in each of the classes with which SIFT struggles most: Apple, BMW, and Pepsi.
 The remainder of classes are roughly comparable, with the Mixed model slightly outperforming the SIFT model across.

 ## Image-Level Error Analysis
-Suggested flow: Get confusion matrix for YOLO, find the class that is most commonly confused for another (e.g., Apple confused for Adidas).
-Then pick out some cases where Apple was predicted to be Adidas.

-@Luis, we should move the images in yolo section down to this part of the results section

 <!-- :-------------------------:|:-------------------------:  |:-------------------------: |:-------------------------: |